‘A moment of peril’: Biden’s coronavirus response collides with case spikes

 “Prepare for the worst, hope for the best, and don’t be shocked by anything in between that,” said one official, speaking on the condition of anonymity to characterize private conversations.
 “That’s been the focus from the beginning.”

-“We have an accelerated virus, and we have an accelerated response,” said Slavitt.
+“We have an accelerated virus, and we have an accelerated response,” Slavitt said.
 “What’s important is that we’ve been readying our response to get better and better and better.”

 Both Biden and Ron Klain, the White House chief of staff who helped lead former president Barack Obama’s response to Ebola, have continually counseled a long-term outlook and eschewed political battles.
 “Ron’s not taking the bait from a governor who wants to pick a fight over a mask,” said a senior official, who also spoke on the condition of anonymity to discuss private conversations.